Development in Pregnancy

 They like to touch the ‘sides’ of the womb helping them feel secure and connected.

-They can respond to pats, strokes and gentle pressure from their Mum and loved ones – in time they will even play a turn-taking game with you – it is like a first conversation!
+They can respond to pats, strokes and gentle pressure from their mum and other loved ones – in time they will even play a turn-taking game with you – it is like a first conversation!

 By the time your baby is born they will already have learnt to recognise the voices of loved ones.
 They will already know the difference between;